Last Updated On July 20, 2020.

 #2 COMFORTABLE RIDES

-Legroom is also adequate for most passengers plus the interior gets airy during rides.
-Some tricycles are even equipped with sound speakers for entertainment.
-Trust me, it’s good relief, at least you won’t be bored or have a heat stroke.
+Finally, some tricycles come equipped with speakers for entertainment.
+Trust me, it’s good relief, at least you won’t be bored or suffer a heat stroke.

-Sit back, relax and enjoy as the rider grooves the right handlebar for acceleration.
+Sit back, relax and enjoy your journey as the rider grooves the handlebar and accelerates.

 #3 BEST CHOICE FOR LAGOS TRAFFIC

 If there’s anything that Keke Napeps are good for it’s manoeuvring through traffic.
-They battle Lagos traffic with ease and can meander their way through spaces that are too narrow for regular cars.
+They combat Lagos traffic congestion with ease and can meander their way through spaces that are narrow for regular vehicles.

 #4 AFFORDABLE MEANS OF TRAVEL